-When you compare this Second Coming to the perhaps better known Second Coming at Armageddon you see that with His coming He actually steps on the land.
+When you compare this Second Coming to the perhaps better known Second Coming at Armageddon, you see that with His coming He actually steps onto the land.
 At the “official” Second Coming Jesus will stand on the earth at the battle of Armageddon:

 “Then the Lord will go forth and fight against those nations, as he fights in the day of battle.
 And in that day His feel will stand on the Mount of Olives.”

 Do you see the difference?
 There will be TWO returns!
 At one coming He will join the believers in the air while at the other He will vanquish His foes while standing on the ground.
 While 1 Thessalonians 4:16-17 points to the fact that the believers, whether alive or dead, will be raptured and MEET Christ in the air, Zechariah 14:5 says that ALL the saints will come with Christ when He returns at Armageddon.
 “Thus the Lord my God will come, and all the saints with You.”
 In one example, the believers meet Christ in the air and in the other they come with Him, an act that dictates they were already with Him when He comes again to the earth.

 Another example of why we believers will return with Christ and not have to remain on the earth waiting for His return at Armageddon?
 According to 1 Thessalonians 4:16-17“For the Lord HIMSELF (capitals mine) will descend from heaven with a shout…”but at the Second coming He sends His angels to gather the elect (those that accepted Christ during the 7 year Tribulation/pre-Armageddon time period) “And He will send his angels with a great sound of a trumpet, and THEY (capitals mine) will gather together his elect from the four winds, from one end of heaven to the other.”
 Matthew 24:31.